-Remember that simple, encouraging responses go a long way
+When responding to answers from a Veteran, remember that simple, encouraging responses go a long way:

-- You're not alone, even if you feel like you are.
-I'm here for you, and I want to help you in any way I can - It may not seem possible right now, but the way you're feeling will change - I might not be able to understand exactly what you're going through or how you feel, but I care about you and want to help - When you want to give up, or feel overwhelmed by emotion, try to just focus on getting through the next minute, hour, or day - whatever you can manage
+- You're not alone, even if you feel if you are.
+I'm here for you, and I want to help you in any way I can. - It may not seem possible right now, but the way you're feeling will change. - I might not be able to understand exactly what you're going through or how you feel, but I care about you and want to help. - When you want to give up, or feel overwhelmed by emotion, try to just focus on getting through the next minute, hour, or day - whatever you can manage.